 The buyer typically does not pay any upfront fees as the buyer agent fee is built into the sales price of a home, land, or commercial property, and is covered in the seller’s listing agreement.
 We have seen listing agreements across the 50 US states to typically be from 4%-7% of the sold price of the property.

-Sometimes buyers are asked to pay a reasonable retainer to the agent up front, once they have shown their qualifications to buy.
-This actiivity is a somewhat infrequent practice, but can be in the range of $200 to $3,000, and most serious buyers who have interviewed several agents agree to supply it.
+Sometimes buyers are asked to pay a reasonable retainer to the agent upfront, once they have shown their qualifications to buy.
+This activity is a somewhat infrequent practice but can be in the range of $200 to $3,000, and most serious buyers who have interviewed several agents agree to supply it.
 The retainer comes out of the agent’s commission at closing, so it is only an extra cost to the consumer if they don’t buy with that agent.

 An example of the $200 retainer might be for a typical home purchase in the $200,000 to $300,000 range.
 This retainer is used to cover a fraction of the time the real estate professional is likely to spend on the transaction, along with money to cover their gas and office expenses.
 Today I spoke with a broker, Tom Vose, who charges a $3,000 retainer.
 He is using his private jet to fly high-end buyers around the US and Costa Rica, and says “When they are serious buyers they understand and don’t hesitate to give me a $3,000 retainer”.